hugovk/osmviz/README.md

 ## Requirements

-Python 2.5
+* Python 2.7 or Python 3.3+
-Pygame and/or PIL or Pillow
+* Pygame and/or Pillow

 ## Installation